NiyamRai/PresentationControlWithHandGesture/README.md

 KEYBOARD:
 pip install keyboard

-Keep your palm between 25-50 cm away from camera for better results.
+Keep your palm 25-50 cm away from camera for better results.

 HERE IS THE WORKING OF THE PROJECT:   https://github.com/NiyamRai/PresentationControlWithHandGesture/blob/Working-of-project/Working.pdf